MVP design: ship something real without wasting six months

 Our custom web apps process always starts with a scoped design phase for exactly this reason.
 It’s not overhead.
 It’s insurance.

-One of the most practical MVP design decisions is choosing a build approach that won’t trap you later.
+One of the most practical MVP design decisions is choosing a build approach that matches your timeline and doesn’t paint you into a corner.
 For content-driven products, a custom WordPress build with WooCommerce or a lightweight plugin layer can get a founder to a testable product in three to five weeks.
-For more complex app logic, a headless approach or a purpose-built web app makes more sense, even if the timeline stretches.
+For more complex app logic, a headless approach or a purpose-built web app makes more sense, even if the timeline stretches a bit.

 This is where most founders get stuck.
 Everything feels essential when it’s your idea.
-A useful filter is to ask: if this feature broke on launch day and users had to work around it, would they still get value from the product?
+A useful filter: if this feature broke on launch day and users had to work around it, would they still get value from the product?
 If yes, it’s probably a v2 feature.

 A short checklist we use with clients to scope v1: